 So, you’ve come across a strange, paper or clay structure hanging from your eaves or stuck to the side of your house.
-You want to know who left it there.
-Or, maybe you’re just interested in identifying wasp nests.
+You want to know who left it there?
+Or, maybe you’re just interested in identifying wasp nests?
 Either way, we’re here to guide you through the world of wasp nests: the different types, how they are built, where to find them, and how many wasps to expect per nest.
-If you want to how to to get rid of them, check out our article, “How to Remove a Wasp Nest.”

 Types of Wasp Nests